Drlordbasil/FullAutoGPTProgramGen/README.md

 15. [License](#license)

 ## Introduction

-FullAutoGPTProgramGen is a state-of-the-art Python application designed to facilitate dynamic, autonomous conversations between two AI entities: a Master AI and a Slave AI.
+GPT-3.5-Auto-Conversational-Interface is a Python application designed to facilitate dynamic, autonomous conversations between two AI entities: a Master AI and a Slave AI.
 Utilizing OpenAI's GPT-3.5 Turbo API, the Master AI can initiate dialogues, ask questions, and execute Python code via the Slave AI.
 The project is highly modular, featuring a Plugin Manager for seamless integration of additional functionalities and a real-time log viewer for debugging and monitoring.

 ## Features